cybershoe/f5-nyc-ansible-lab/docs/class1/labinfo.rst

 also serves as the Ansible host that will be used to run your Ansible playbooks.
 You can access this host using your computer's RDP client.

+See your instructor for information on how to access your personal lab environment.

-Once you are logged into the jumphost, you will have access to a web browesr and terminal emulator to access the other systems in the lab.
+Once you are logged into the jumphost, you will have access to a web browser and terminal emulator to access the other systems in the lab.

 |image6|